thojmr/PregnancyPlus/README.md

     - A: The default belly size is calculated based on the hip and rib bone width.
 In rare cases It can be due to strange character animations, or character size adjustments.
 - Q: There are no slider effects when the character has no legs.
     - A: The character must have a leg scale > 0 for the belly sliders to work correctly.
+- Q: The heck is a BlendShape?
+    - A: Put simply a blendshape is a copy of the mesh that has some deformation that you want to be able to slide into.
+Like visually morphing from originalMesh -> targetMesh (Preggo).

 ## Notes
 - There will be cloth clipping.
 You can use the Cloth Offset slider to help with it, but It's a difficult problem to solve.